OSEGermany/okh-scraper/README.md

 ```

 1. Fill out the config file (`config.yml`)
+2. Make sure that the dir specified in the configuration under `database:path` exists,
+    in our case:
+    `mkdir ./workdir`
-2. Start the scraper: `okh-scraper`
+3. Start the scraper: `okh-scraper`
-3. Results will (hopefully) start trickling in under `./workdir`.
+4. Results will (hopefully) start trickling in under `./workdir`.

 It will continuously collect and update OSH project data,
 found on the supported and configured platforms and other locations.